Skip to main content

 Security

-• Token Security: Never log authentication tokens in production
+• Token Security: Avoid logging authentication tokens

 • Certificate Handling: Store certificates securely and rotate regularly

-Development
+Testing and Development

 Testing

-The package uses vitest for unit testing:
+The package uses vitest for unit testing.
+Run tests with:

 bun run test